 Who are you really?

-For many companies with established, legacy brands, the need for rebranding centers more on messaging than on naming.
-It really comes down to a question of where to focus.
-Typically these companies have undergone substantial growth, made new acquisitions, added new product lines, and expanded their service offerings.
-Amid all this activity, the “tip of the spear” becomes dull.
-What we refer to as the company’s “pivot point” becomes rounded and needs sharpening.
+For companies with established, legacy brands, the need for rebranding centers more on messaging than on naming.
+It comes down to focus.
+Your company may have grown substantially, made new acquisitions, added new product lines, or expanded your service offerings.
+Amidst the activity, the “tip of the spear” became dull.
+Your company's "pivot point" needs sharpening.

 - Are we occupying a unique position in our market?